GDanovski/CellToolDK/README.md

 # CellToolDK
 **CellTool Development Kit**

   CellToolDK is software package that can be used for development of new plugins for [**CellTool**](https://dnarepair.bas.bg/software/CellTool/).
 It can be build from source code by using Visual Studio 2017.
+The binary is avaliable [here](https://dnarepair.bas.bg/software/CellTool/Program/CellToolDK.dll).

 **How to develop your first plugin:**